 What temperature should a home be heated to?

 In general, heating is considered insufficient when it does not allow to reach 18 °C in the center of each room.
-In the event of overheating or underheating, the judge may, inter alia, impose sanctions (on a case-by-case basis) for compensation for the damage suffered by the occupant of the dwelling.
-The steps to be taken vary if the dwelling is inhabited by a tenant or if it is inhabited by its owner and is part of a condominium.
+In the event of underheating (or overheating), the judge may, inter alia, impose sanctions (on a case-by-case basis) for compensation for the damage suffered by the occupant of the dwelling.
+The steps to be taken depend on whether the dwelling is inhabited by a tenant or by an owner in a condominium.
+We'll explain.

-The minimum temperature depends on the date of filing of the building permit:
+The minimum allowable temperature depends on the filing date of the housing permit:

 Répondez aux questions successives et les réponses s’afficheront automatiquement